Reviews You Can Rely On

 Credit: Rob Gaedtke

-The REI Base Camp 6 is a step above in quality over your typical REI tent.
-It has a 150-denier polyester floor that is both abrasion and puncture-resistant.
-Thick aluminum poles, fabric, seams, and zippers all look and feel top-notch.
-The Wawona 6 is a long-standing champ in our review for many reasons, not least of which is how well it's withstood the test of time.
+The Wawona 6 is a long-standing champ in our review for many reasons, not least of which is how well it has withstood the test of time.
 The main tent is made out of 150D polyester taffeta, the floor out of 68D polyester, and the poles are DAC MX — strong and light.
 And, of course, all seams are seam-sealed with a tub-style floor.
-The Sequoia 4 is built nearly identically to the Wawona 6, with just a few differences in the poles and stakes.

 Credit: Rob Gaedtke

-Of note: if you are looking to set up anything with feet in your tent and don't want to puncture the base, the NEMO Wagontop 6 has a 300D polyester floor, and the Marmot Limestone 4 and Coleman Instant Setup sport 150D polyester material floors.
+For anyone hoping to set up something with feet inside the tent (like a cot or small table) without puncturing the floor, the Marmot Limestone 4 and Coleman Instant Setup sport 150D polyester material floors.

 If you are looking for a budget camping tent, the single best upgrade to your durability is swapping out the fiberglass poles and getting a set of aluminum ones.
 Poles and mesh are where the budget tents fail.
 Except for the impressive Kelty Wireless 6, the mesh areas on the budget tents we reviewed are at least twice as large as the other tents and feel significantly cheaper in quality.
 Get better poles and be cautious around your mesh, and a budget tent can last you for years.